gbxyz/rdnsd/README.md

 # COPYRIGHT

-`rdnsd` is Copyright 2013 CentralNic Ltd. All rights reserved.
+`rdnsd` is Copyright 2019 CentralNic Ltd. All rights reserved.
 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 620:

+    You forgot a '=back' before '=head1'